-Based solely on a review of the copies of such forms filed with the Commission since June 30, 1994 and furnished to the Company and written representations that no additional forms were required, the Company believes that all of its officers and directors complied with all Section 16(a) filing requirements applicable to them, except that Mr. Kendall filed late three Forms, reporting three transactions in the Company's shares, each of Messrs.
-Delamater and Jackson filed late one Form with respect to one transaction in the Company's shares, each of the R. Kendall Trust and the M. Kendall Trust, of which Mr. Kendall is a trustee and/or beneficiary, filed late one Form with respect to one transaction in the Company's shares, each of Messrs.
-Cannan, R. Wyman, Korsiak and Jackson filed late one Form with respect to their election as officers of the Company or its subsidiary and each of the R. Kendall Trust and the M. Kendall Trust filed late one Form with respect to its initial acquisition of shares.
+Based solely on a review of the copies of such forms filed with the Commission since June 30, 1995 and furnished to the Company and written representations that no additional forms were required, the Company believes that all of its officers and directors complied with all Section 16(a) filing requirements applicable to them, except that each of Mr. Houde and Mr. Aldred filed late one Form 3 in connection with his election to the Board of Directors.
+Neither Mr. Houde nor Mr. Aldred owns any shares of Bethel Bancorp stock.